-- Phase 1: GPPCS assists to determine a benchmark for marine charges and cargo dues, differentiated by cargo type. - Phase 2 (Projects 2-4): The development and publication of the principles and characteristics of the tariff book that sets out the policy foundation that any tariff change in future must adhere to, including the Asset Allocation, tariff structure reviews, a consolidation of tariff lines on tariff and port level as well, as review of marine service pricing methodology. - Phase 3 (Projects 5-7): Regulatory accounts and valuation methodology, regulatory design implications and the development of the beneficiation and promotion strategy. - Concurrent: Stakeholder engagement is present after each phase.
+- Phase 1: Global Port Pricing Comparator Study assists to determine a benchmark for marine charges and cargo dues, differentiated by cargo type. - Phase 2 (projects 2-4): The development and publication of the principles and characteristics of the tariff book that sets out the policy foundation that any tariff change in future must adhere to including the Asset allocation, tariff structure reviews, including a consolidation of tariff lines on tariff and port level as well as review of marine service pricing methodology. - Phase 2: (Projects 5-7) Regulatory accounts and valuation methodology, Regulatory design implications and the development of the beneficiation and promotion strategy. - Concurrent: Stakeholder engagement is present after each phase.
 Determining and finalising a phased implementation approach/plan will occur during phases 2 and 3.